jenaye/CTF/TUCTF-2017/Misc/README.md

 1. the challenge is to find the encrypted data inside a PNG picture

-Challenge come with 2 things, a picture and sha1.
+Challenge come with 2 things, a picture containing the flag and its sha1.

-you should download picture and write the following content in file, here called "TheSha1"

-let's try it
+you should download picture in some folder.
+Next, if you send some random string to the NC server, you'll notice it sends back a very large base64 data.
+This is the same picture as flag.PNG but with your random string encrypted and hidden in it.

+let's save the base64 data to a file :

 ```
+touch randomstring.txt
+nano randomstring.txt # just add some random string inside the file
-nc gr8pics.tuctf.com 4444 < TheSha1 > test.b64
+nc gr8pics.tuctf.com 4444 < somestring.txt > test.b64
 ```

 with this command, we save the content of response server to test.b64